axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/_index.md

 {{% alert title="Warning" color="warning" %}}

-The `syslog-ng` application requires read and write access to the SQL table, otherwise it cannot verify that the destination table exists.
+The AxoSyslog application requires read and write access to the SQL table, otherwise it cannot verify that the destination table exists.

-Currently the `syslog-ng` application has default schemas for the different databases and uses these defaults if the database schema (for example, columns and column types) is not defined in the configuration file.
+Currently the AxoSyslog application has default schemas for the different databases and uses these defaults if the database schema (for example, columns and column types) is not defined in the configuration file.
 However, these schemas will be deprecated and specifying the exact database schema will be required in later versions.

 {{% /alert %}}